jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 5 - Input-Output System.md

 **Device controller:**
 - Hardware unit attached to the bus
 - Provides interface between computer and I/O devices using electrical signals

+**I/O device:**
+- Block device transfers data in groups of characters
+- Character device transfers data one character at a time